 Thanksgiving is all about celebrating with the ones you love.
 In Rhode Island, we celebrate this vibrant holiday with locally-raised turkeys, charitable marathons, sporting events, and tons of Black Friday deals.
-Here’s how to have the quintessential Thanksgiving in Rhode Island for your 2024 holiday season.
+Here are the 10 Best Thanksgiving Activities and Events in Rhode Island for your 2024 holiday season.

-If you are looking to get a fresh turkey for the holiday, look for the only official USDA-certified poultry slaughterhouse in Rhode Island.
-Their poultry is fed a vegetarian diet that is free of hormones, additives, and meat by-products.
+If you want a fresh turkey for the holiday, look for the only official USDA-certified poultry slaughterhouse in Johnston.
+Their poultry is fed a vegetarian diet free of hormones, additives, and meat by-products.
 Since 1935, the family has been dedicated to raising and dressing all-natural poultry for the local community, and the 80-acre farm is equipped with coops that house roughly 25,000 chickens and 1,200 turkeys.

-After you have had a couple days to recover from pigging out, you can wobble down to the Chace Athletic Center to watch the Bryant University Bulldogs as they take on Brown University.
-Everyone loves sports during the holidays, and this year the Bulldogs are playing well at home.
-So after Thanksgiving passes, grab a turkey leg and watch the big game live because athletics, sports, and Thanksgiving celebrate this nation's heritage like, well, turkey and stuffing.
+After a few days to recover from pigging out, you can wobble down to the Chace Athletic Center to watch the Bryant University Bulldogs as they take on Brown University.
+Everyone loves sports during the holidays, and the Bulldogs are playing well at home this year.
+So after Thanksgiving passes, grab a turkey leg and watch the big game live because athletics, sports, and Thanksgiving celebrate this nation's heritage, like turkey and stuffing.

-In a Rhode Island family holiday tradition, Trinity Rep will be presenting, “A Christmas Carol” throughout November.
+Trinity Rep will present “A Christmas Carol” in a Rhode Island family holiday tradition throughout November.
 In this Charles Dickens adaptation, Ebenezer Scrooge, a greedy, sour, old businessman, is infamous for his lack of Christmas cheer.
 Visited by three ghosts, the miser soon examines his life and is inspired to change just in time for Christmas.
 You know the story—now see it performed live.

 In lieu of Black Friday, with all of its stress, stampeding crowds, and exhausting early-morning and all-night sales, why not take on a decidedly more low-key adventure?
 Block Island is all decked out with festive, illuminated decorations, and the now-famous Lobster Pot Tree is upright and dressed up.
 So come check out local retailers, friendly faces, and incredible sales.
 And, don’t forget, you also have a chance to win raffle prizes.